jdev2701/blueharvest/Readme.md

 ### frontend Side

-A very simple user interface is developed to allow testing easier.
+A very simple user interface.
 Inside the project directory, open index.html in the browser.